 Set-Up/Take-Down: For those who are available before the conference, there is lots to do on Monday and Tuesday to prepare for the big event.
-Activities might include assembling conference packets, setting out cones on the exhibit floor, and distributing session room signs throughout the Seaport.
+Activities might include assembling conference packets, setting out cones on the exhibit floor, and distributing session room signs throughout the venue.
 At the end of the conference (Thursday, late afternoon), we need help retrieving everything we brought and loading it back on the truck.

 Still want to volunteer?